 Note to Readers: The blog on another webpage is geared toward parents of piano students who are children.
-But piano students who are still in primary school, middle school, or high school sometimes want helpful tips just for them.
-So – TA DA! – here is a webpage for my piano students who are not yet adults.
+But piano students – children and adults – sometimes want helpful tips just for them.
+So – TA DA! – here is a webpage for my piano students.

 1) When Life Makes You Busy

 (Just a little note (pun intended!) of encouragement when you wonder how you will get everything done.)

 I remember being extremely busy with all sorts of responsibilities in high school and college and beyond (now).
 Trying to figure out how to get everything done was a constant challenge.
 It is the downside of being motivated and capable: we wind up doing a lot!